 Over the course of a sun-burned week on the sand, frolic and hi-jinx are the order of the day but at night I’m fortunate enough to dine with some friendly locals who are serious cooks.

 While blackeye peas are nothing new to me, I’ve never had them prepared with so much attention to detail.
-This recipe is a homage to South Carolina cooking, some of the finest in the world.
-Ingredients:
+This recipe is an homage to South Carolina cooking, some of the finest in the world.

 2 lbs Blackeye Peas